 Each year, my friends, family and community became more involved in this project.
 And

 each year more shelters contacted us about inviting their families.
 During college, I would fly home each December (in the middle of exams) to throw the party that my family made sure survived in my absence.

 After I graduated and returned from school and started teaching at The Davis Academy.
 It was there that I began to see the potential of what we had created with Amy’s Holiday Party.
 There were so many teens looking for meaningful and direct outreach opportunities, and so many communities in need looking for our services.

 So building on the success of the party, we founded Creating Connected Communities in 2010.

 With my education background and passion for empowering young people to realize their dreams, I started writing a curriculum for a Leadership Development Program that would teach other Jewish teens what I had learned over the years.
 And specifically, that you don’t have to be a certain age or have a certain level of experience to make an impact.
 You don’t even need that much money to get started.
 All you have to do is be passionate, hardworking, and care.

 I am so proud of the program we have created that has empowered hundreds of young people to understand their capacity to make an impact and give them the tools to apply their skills in college and in their communities wherever they live.

 I am so honored to be doing this work in our community.
-I am constantly blown away by the capacity of these teens and by their interest in working with me to serve children in need and to become our next generation of community leaders.
+I am constantly blown away by the capacity of these teens and by their interest in working with me to serve children and families in need and to become our next generation of community leaders.

 — Amy Sacks Zeide